-Assume that communities across MacKenzie County jointly deployed an open-access, lit fibre-optic network that will make world-class, fully scalable broadband infrastructure available to all local homes and businesses.
-Based on an assumed desire to leverage local ISP capabilities, the wholesale network option is selected, deployed on an open-access basis, and made available to all ISPs in the County.
-The business model assumed for the community network - Mac-Net - appears in Figure 39 below.
+Assume that the Town of High Prairie deploys an open-access, lit fibre-optic network that will make world-class, fully scalable broadband infrastructure available to every home and business in the town.
+Based on a desire to leverage local ISP capabilities, the wholesale network option is deployed on an open-access basis and made available to all ISPs.
+Hence, the business model assumed for the community network - HP-Net - appears in Figure 39 below.